• Skip to main content

 Selveier (self-ownership) This means that you are the only owner of the apartment.
 You can do whatever you want – live in it, rent it, or sell it.
 The costs for the whole building block are shared between all apartment block owners.
 These costs can include maintenance of the entrance, elevator, municipal fees, etc.

-Borettslag (cooperative) If you buy an apartment in a borettslag, you do not buy an apartment, rather the right to live in it.
-You cannot rent it unless the borettslag grants you permission.
+Borettslag (cooperative) If you buy an apartment in a borettslag, you do not buy an apartment, but rather the right to live in it.
+You cannot rent it unless the borettslag permits you.
 If you want to sell it, you must prioritize members of the borettslag.
 These apartments tend to be cheaper but are more challenging to get due to the prioritizing of members.
-You might have to become a member to be eligible for an apartment from a borettslag.
+You might have to become a member to be eligible for an apartment from a borettslag

 Utilities